-65% live 5 minutes or less 49% citywide
+42% live 5 minutes or less 49% citywide

-14% live between 5-10 minutes 18% citywide
+26% live between 5-10 minutes 18% citywide

-20% live 10 minutes or more 32% citywide
+32% live 10 minutes or more 32% citywide

 Walking distance to fruits and vegetables is an indicator of access to healthy foods.
-Although access alone may not be sufficient to improve health, studies have found an association between better access and improved diet quality and other health indicators.3

-In Downtown/Brooklyn Heights/ Park Slope, the majority (65%) of residents live within a five-minute walk to fresh produce, compared to 49% citywide.
+Although access alone may not be sufficient to improve health, studies have found an association between better access and improved diet quality and other health indicators.3 In West Queens, 42% of residents live within a five-minute walk to fresh produce, compared to 49% citywide.
 Food security means having consistent access to safe, nutritious, and affordable food.
 The use of Supplemental Nutrition Assistance Program (SNAP) benefits, or food stamps, is an indicator of food insecurity; the majority of households that receive SNAP are food insecure.4

-Households Receiving SNAP Benefits

-The U.S. Census Bureau estimates that 12.8% of all households in the United States received SNAP benefits at some point in 2015.
+Households Receiving SNAP Benefits The U.S. Census Bureau estimates that 12.8% of all households in the United States received SNAP benefits at some point in 2015.
+In West Queens, 18% of households receive SNAP benefits, slightly lower than New York City as a whole (21%).

-In Downtown/Brooklyn

-Heights/Park Slope, 13% of

-households receive SNAP

-benefits, compared with 21% in

-New York City overall.

-In Downtown/Brooklyn Heights/ Park Slope, the prevalence of childhood obesity is lower than New York City as a whole (15% vs. 21%).
-Children who are obese are more likely to remain obese as adults.
-When children remain obese into adulthood their risk for heart disease and other comorbidities becomes more severe.

-Similarly, adult obesity in this neighborhood is also lower than citywide (16% vs. 24%).
+In West Queens, the prevalence of childhood obesity is slightly higher than New York City as a whole-24% of children are obese (vs. 21% citywide).
+Children who are obese are more likely to remain obese as adults.5 When children remain. obese into adulthood their risk for heart disease and other comorbidities becomes more severe.6 In contrast, adult obesity in this neighborhood is slightly lower than citywide (21% vs. 24%).
 Obesity can lead to serious health conditions, including diabetes and heart disease.

-The prevalence of diabetes in Downtown/Brooklyn Heights/Park Slope is less than half that of NYC (5% vs. 12%).
+Diabetes prevalence is slightly lower in West Queens than in New York City overall (10% vs. 12%).
 Uncontrolled diabetes can cause blindness, renal disease, and amputations.

-Additionally, a slightly lower percentage of residents have high blood pressure (25% vs. 29% in NYC), a leading risk factor for heart disease.
+Additionally, a slightly lower percentage of neighborhood residents have high blood pressure (26% vs. 29% in NYC), a leading risk factor for heart disease.
+West Queens Citvwide